openstreetmap/help-website/README.md

 Q: Why not just get rid of the old site?
 A: It's nice to have around as a historical reference.

-Q: Why Zola?
+Q: Why Hugo?
-A: It's a single executable that includes search.
+A: It's well-supported, easy to install, doesn't enforce a particular layout, and supports pagination.